Skip to main content

 Cache TTL extension

-Cache::touch(...) extends the TTL of a cached item without fetching or re-storing its value.
+Use Cache::touch(...) to extend the TTL of a cache item without fetching and re-storing the value.

-// Extend the TTL of this item by 3600 seconds without changing its value
+// Extend the TTL by 3600 seconds without changing the current value

 Cache::touch('expensive-computation', 3600);

-The CSRF middleware has been renamed from VerifyCsrfToken to PreventRequestForgery, and it now validates the request origin using the Sec-Fetch-Site header.
+The CSRF middleware has been renamed from VerifyCsrfToken to PreventRequestForgery, and origin validation via the Sec-Fetch-Site header has been added.

 use Illuminate\Foundation\Http\Middleware\PreventRequestForgery;